 Let’s not beat about the bush; Cuba is NOT a cheap destination for foreigners.
 It seems that the Cuban government are very savvy about the revenue they gain from tourism, and although crime is rare & foreigners are officially very well looked after, it can be hard not to feel like a walking wallet, especially in Havana.
-After spending three and a half weeks backpacking Cuba solo, I was tired of the constant battle, so I decided to put together some helpful tips for how to travel cheaply in Cuba, and how to enjoy backpacking in Cuba on a budget!
+After spending almost a month backpacking Cuba solo, I was tired of the constant battle, so I decided to put together some helpful tips for how to travel cheaply in Cuba, and how to enjoy backpacking in Cuba!

 Want to see the REAL Cuba?
 Then Don’t Forget to Move’s Authentic Cuba Travel Guide is for you!